Haochen-Wang409/DropPos/README.md

 # DropPos: Pre-Training Vision Transformers by Reconstructing Dropped Positions
 Official Implementation of our paper "**DropPos: Pre-Training Vision Transformers by Reconstructing Dropped Positions**.
+In **NeurIPS 2023**.

 by
 <a href="https://scholar.google.com/citations?user=oNlpTdcAAAAJ" target="_blank">Haochen Wang</a>,